LLMs as Visual Explainers: Advancing Image Classification with Evolving Visual Descriptions: Experiments

 \subsection{Main Result}

-As shown in Table~\ref{tab:sota}, our method consistently outperforms both vanilla CLIP and existing LLM-based methods by a large margin across all examined datasets.
-Notably, our method achieves an average increase of over $6\%$ compared to CLIP, while other LLM-based methods show average improvements of only about $2\%$.
-More specifically, our method excels in relatively abstract, visually challenging datasets, such as the texture classification dataset, DTD, and the satellite image classification dataset, EuroSAT, with $8.69\%$ and $19.45\%$ absolute improvements, respectively.
+As shown in Table~\ref{tab:sota}, the quality of the descriptions generated by our method surpasses that of existing LLM-based methods, as validated across a wide range of datasets, and is significantly higher than the category labels of vanilla CLIP.
+Notably, our method achieves an average increase of over $6\%$ compared to CLIP.
+Our method excels in relatively abstract, visually challenging datasets, such as the texture classification dataset, DTD, and the satellite image classification dataset, EuroSAT, with $8.69\%$ and $19.45\%$ absolute improvements, respectively.
 For datasets with finer category granularity, like Flowers102, CUB, UCF101, and SUN, our method also outperforms CLIP by over $3.5\%$, with a remarkable $8.6\%$ increase on the Flowers102 dataset.
 However, other LLM-based methods' best performances on these datasets are limited.
-This highlights our method's superiority in finding the global optimal descriptions of various datasets, where multi-round iterations and visual feedback are essential in distinguishing closely related and confusing categories.
-This is not achievable in single-category optimization methods like DCLIP, WaffleCLIP, and CuPL.
-Without abundant visual knowledge in pretrained VLMs, these methods generate ambiguous and inaccurate descriptions in a single run, providing no discriminative information, ~\emph{e.g.}, \textit{“black bill"} for most classes of birds in CUB.
+This highlights our method's superiority in finding better descriptions of various datasets, where multi-round iterations and visual feedback are essential in distinguishing closely related and confusing categories.
+This is not achievable in single-category and single-turn optimization methods like DCLIP, WaffleCLIP, and CuPL.
+Without visual knowledge in pre-trained VLMs, these methods generate ambiguous and inaccurate descriptions in a single run, providing no discriminative information, ~\emph{e.g.}, \textit{“black bill"} for most classes of birds in CUB.
 On datasets like CIFAR-10, Caltech, and ImageNet, the margins between our approach and other LLM-based baselines are relatively smaller.
 We attribute this to the fact that these datasets already include distinct classes, which are easier for LLMs to recognize and understand through class names.